Claire's: History

 On August 6, 2025, Claire's announced the definite closure of 700 locations nationwide, including all of its namesake stores located in Walmart stores, as well as the discontinuation of the Icing brand.
-If no buyer is found, the company may move toward liquidating its entire North American footprint of roughly 1,500 stores.
+Without a buyer, the company was to move toward liquidating its entire North American footprint of roughly 1,500 stores.
 On 13 August 2025, Claire's went into administration in the United Kingdom and Ireland and filed for bankruptcy in Belgium.
-Its German, Italian and Austrian divisions are also expected to file for bankruptcy and wind down operations.
-This puts over 2,150 jobs at risk across 306 stores.
+Its German, Italian and Austrian divisions were also expected to file for bankruptcy and wind down operations, putting over 2,150 jobs at risk across 306 stores.
 On August 20, the company announced it would sell the North American business and IP to private equity firm Ames Watson Capital.
-As part of the deal, 235 Claire's and 56 Icing stores, for a total of 291 locations, will close by September 7, 2025.
+As part of the deal, 235 Claire's and 56 Icing stores, for a total of 291 locations, were to close by September 7, 2025.
 The company deemed the stores as underperforming to keep operating.
-Both Modella Capital - who purchased the high street retail and online businesses of WHSmith for £40m in June 2025 - and Doug Putman - whose company Sunrise Records took over operations of HMV in 2019 - have both made offers to purchase Claire's UK and Irish operations, Modella bought the UK and Irish operations on 29 September 2025.
+Both Modella Capital - who purchased the high street retail and online businesses of WHSmith for £40m in June 2025 - and Doug Putman - whose company Sunrise Records took over operations of HMV in 2019 - made offers to purchase Claire's UK and Irish operations.
+Modella bought the UK and Irish operations on 29 September 2025.

 On September 19, 2025, it was announced that investment firm Ames Watson Capital had completed the purchase of the Claire's North American business and the IP for $140 million, with the intention of keeping some of the retailer's stores open.
+Ames Watson acquired the retailer’s North American business out of bankruptcy and grew its retail portfolio, which includes controlling investments in Lids, South Moon Under, and Ebbets.

+In January 2026, the UK side of Claire's, owned by Modella Capital, went into administration again, with staff at risk of redundancy.
+All standalone outlets closed on 27 April 2026, though a number of concessions will continue to operate.

+In May 2026, French entrepreneur Julien Jarjoura bought the UK naming rights for Claire's, some executives, 50 stores and some concessions, the remaining stores would remain closed and the Claire's UK corporate identity, its Irish business and remaining stock from concessions would not be part of the deal, Claire's UK stores and website would operate under Claire's Europe, owned by Jarjoura.
+Shortly after, Jorjoura announced plans to bring Claire's back to the high street, claiming that he has already begun signing leases and plans to open between four and ten new stores every week from June 2026.